 Explore our tips on how you can use different types of lighting around the home to help boost your wellbeing…

-Lighting is often overlooked at home, the last aspect to be considered in a design scheme.
+Lighting is often overlooked at home, typically being the last aspect considered in a design scheme.
 However, as we head towards the shortest days of the year, lighting is now more important than ever.
 Poor indoor lighting is associated with a number of ill-health effects including fatigue, stress, and anxiety.
 As we spend much of the day indoors, these reduced levels of sunlight can also trigger seasonal affective disorder (SAD).

 Considered lighting at home is essential for creating ambience and enhancing your productivity and overall mental health.